 Sneaker Proxies: Exposing These Techniques

-IP Masking is the practice of hiding your IP address from others and replacing it with a different IP address.
+The practice of hiding your IP address from others and replacing it with a different IP address.
 For both legitimate and malicious intent, it is often used to preserve your anonymity on the internet and make it harder to identify your true location or associate certain web activities with you.

-A residential proxy is a technique that obscures the IP address of someone (or something, like a bot) using the internet.
+A technique that obscures the IP address of someone (or something, like a bot) using the internet.
 Consider it like Harry Potter’s invisibility cloak.
 The invisibility works by routing traffic through an “intermediary server,” i.e., any device capable of accepting web traffic that passes it along to another device or website.
 This is typically done by simply linking internet gateways (think your cable modem or internet router devices) that exist in most homes, in any city or country, through software.
 This is sometimes done with the consent of the gateway’s owner and sometimes through malware without their consent.

 Since the activity is being stopped and rerouted through a different device, that device’s IP address is relayed to the destination website instead of the actual origin device.
 This conceals or “masks” the real website visitor’s IP address from the website—thus, hiding who is friend or foe (security admins, hackers, and others).
 Sneaker proxies make it difficult to spot a user’s true or even any verified details about them–including if it’s a true human or bot user.

 For a deeper understanding, read our answer to What Are Residential Proxies?